CYPRUS – South

 Giant Black Pine.
 Near the top is a 300 m trail to this 500-year-old tree.
 There are reportedly some 1000-year-old trees in the area.

 Troodos National Forest Park.
-Troodos National Forest Park spreads out across the south-western side of the island and forms the green heart of Cyprus.
+Troodos National Forest Park spreads out across the southwestern side of the island and forms the green heart of Cyprus.
 Its highest peak is Mount Olympos and is a short drive from Troodos Square.
-Cyprus is probably the only place where one can do water-ski in the clear blue sea and after 1,5 hour’s drive enjoy winter-ski on the Troodos slopes!
+Cyprus is probably the only place where one can water-ski in the clear blue sea and after 1,5 hour’s drive enjoy winter-ski on the Troodos slopes!

 The picnic sites have toilet facilities and drinking water and most of them have amenities for barbecues.

 There is one wheelchair-accessible trail at Kampos tou Leivadiou, which is a 1.5 km circular trail.
-It starts and ends at Kampos tou Leivadiou picnic area.
+It starts and ends at the Kampos tou Leivadiou picnic area.
 There are also three places for camping.
-Kampi tou Kalogyrou 4 km from Trooditissa and 3 km from Prodromos and the other at Platania (Kakopetria Troodos road) 5 km from Kakopetria left to the road, for short stays.
-The third site, 500 m east of the Troodos square, just next to the main road, is suitable for longer stays since it includes upgraded facilities.
+Kampi tou Kalogyrou is 4 km from Trooditissa and 3 km from Prodromos and the other at Platania (Kakopetria Troodos road) 5 km from Kakopetria left to the road, for short stays.
+The third site, 500 m east of Troodos square, just next to the main road, is suitable for longer stays since it includes upgraded facilities.

 Day 7